shimakaze09/MyGM/README.md

 git clone https://github.com/shimakaze09/MyGM
 ```

-- CMake-GUI- Set source code path "Where is the source code" to the git clone path "<your-path-to-MyGM>"
+- CMake-GUI- Set source code path "Where is the source code" to the git clone path "<your-path-to-source-MyGM>"

-    - Set build path "Where to build the binaries" to "<your-path-to-MyGM>/build"
+    - Set build path "Where to build the binaries" to "<your-path-to-source-MyGM>/build"
     - Click Configure button (you can perform the following configurations if needed):
         - (`BUILD_TEST`: Build test cases [default unchecked])
         - (`MY_USE_XSIMD`: Use SIMD acceleration [default checked])